The page for the comic series spotlighting everyone's favorite Canon Immigrant

 Catwoman: You see the numbers on All-Star Western and Batwing? note

 Harley: Yeah, let's go easy on him.
 Maim, not kill.

 - In the same issue Harley calls Jimmy "the cowboy guy" because he writes All-Star Western.
 She also calls Amanda the one who draws the woman with the big...

 Amanda Conner: Hey, I'm very talented!
 I can draw women with different bust sizes.

-Smarter Than You Look: Harley may be a looney clown girl, but she's actually very smart and used to be a psychiatrist.
+- Smarter Than You Look: Harley may be a loony clown girl, but she's actually very smart and used to be a psychiatrist.
 This is brought up in issue 1, where she interviews for a job as a therapist.
 She gets the job in issue 2.

-Valentine's Day Episode: Issue 3 takes place on Valentines Day and Harley has no Valentine.
+- Valentine's Day Episode: Issue 3 takes place on Valentine's Day and Harley has no Valentine.
 To cheer herself up, she eats a berry from one of Poison Ivy's plants and goes out for a night in the town.
 Unfortunately, the berry turns out to be a Love Potion that makes anyone who smells her go crazy for her.
 And she just happens to pass by a prison bus full of convicts.
-Bloody hijinks ensues.
+Bloody hijinks ensue.

 - Victoria's Secret Compartment: Harley finds her wanted poster in the shirt of a hitwoman that tried to kill her.
 Big Tony thought she was searching for something else at first.

 - Wake Up Fighting: In Harley Quinn Invades Comic-Con International San Diego, Harley falls asleep beside the hotel pool.
 When a waiter shakes her awake, she wakes up yelling "Hit!
 Hit!
 Hit!" and punches the poor guy.

 - Yiddish as a Second Language: With all the Yiddish Sy Borgman says, you won't have to wonder if he's Jewish.